oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

   ADD COLUMN reviews jsonb
 ```

 To properly work with this custom datatype, you need to add a dependency that correctly handles it.
-Edit file `pom.xml`:
+Add the following to `pom.xml`:

 ```xml
 <dependency>